utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 # User Guide: EasyExam - Group 2

 ## Introduction
 EasyExam is an online platform aiming to help teachers to generate relevant questions for the exams that they wish to take their students.
-EasyExam works on a 3-1 system in which each the user(teacher) sends one question for every 3 they will recieve in order to encourage the collaboration within the platform.
+EasyExam works on a 3-1 system in which each the user sends one question for every 3 they will recieve in order to encourage the collaboration within the platform.
 The users can also download the generated exams in PDF-Latex format.

 ***